 Jasna Veličković - Biography

 Jasna Veličković studied composition at the Faculty of Music in Belgrade with Srdjan Hofman then continued her postgraduate study at the Royal Conservatory in The Hague.
 She studied with Louis Andriessen, Gilius van Bergeijk and Clarence Barlow.
-In 2004 she graduated with distinction.

 Jasna Veličković is co-founder of CHINCH – Initiative for Research and Production of Contemporary Music, “Live” and Visual Arts and co-founder of TkH: Walking Theory / Teorija koja Hoda.